juliant908/tailwind-animations-website/README.md

 Add the plugin into your `tailwind.config.mjs`.

-Note: if your using CommonJS, make sure to import the plugin with the `require('')` method.
+Note: if you are using CommonJS, make sure to import the plugin with the `require('')` method.

 ```sh
 import amazingAnimations from 'amazingAnimations'